stevehemingway/stevehemingway.github.io/content/Trading/19_august.md

 Turkish Lira rallied, against the odds, commodities rallies, apart from precious metals, the dollar index went up by 0.5%.
-Equities were generally up, with the exception of China and China-related (e.g. HK).
+Equities were generally up, with the exception of China and China-related (e.g. HK & Singapore).
 Volumes probably thin, but I didn't bother to check.
 A time when market manipulators can have a big impact.

+FOMC minutes released today.
+Chatter about yield curve control, somehow supposed to explain drop in precious metals.
+I will read the FT tomorrow to try to understand the logic.